JoseLlarena/goodturingjs/README.md

 #### In the browser

-`good-turing.min.js` is a es5-babelised uglified version of `good-turing.js`
+`good-turing.min.js` is an uglified es5-babelised version of `good-turing.js`

 ```
 <script src='good-turing.min.js'></script>